LIFT Rider’s Guide

 For safety reasons, LIFT operators are not permitted to operate the controls of any powered mobility device, handle a service animal or enter a private residence.

 Items customers may bring on the LIFT vehicle

-- The item is small enough to be held in the lap, or placed under the seat or elsewhere that is clear of the aisles, seats and securement areas in a LIFT vehicle.
+- and the item is small enough to be held in the lap, or placed under the seat or elsewhere that is clear of the aisles, seats and securement areas in LIFT vehicles.

 Have valid fare, proof of payment

 Show proof of payment when you board: exact change (operators cannot give change), ticket, punch card or pass.

 Cancel unneeded rides in advance

 Cancel as soon as possible, and not later than one hour before the scheduled pick-up time to avoid a “no-show.”
 If you have scheduled a return trip that you no longer need, be sure to cancel that as well.
 Canceling in advance saves resources and avoids you being counted as a no-show.

 Be ready to leave at the scheduled time

 It is most helpful if you are ready to leave when the vehicle arrives and you meet the operator at the door or at the stop location.
 The operator will wait for no more than five minutes.